Winter Backpacking – A fourth season delight

 There are no insects.
 Crowds are usually less further into the backcountry compared to three-season conditions.

-And, for a person who loves to be outside, giving up three months or more of precious outdoor time is too much.
+And, for someone who loves to be outside, giving up three months or more of precious outdoor time is too much.

 Most of all, winter is beautiful.
 Sites to see and experience as good as any of the other seasons.